Urination: Voiding phase

 Voiding begins when a voluntary signal is sent from the brain to begin urination, and continues until the bladder is empty.

 Bladder afferent signals ascend the spinal cord to the periaqueductal gray, where they project both to the pontine micturition center and to the cerebrum.
 At a certain level of afferent activity, the conscious urge to void or urination urgency, becomes difficult to ignore.
 Once the voluntary signal to begin voiding has been issued, neurons in the pontine micturition center fire maximally, causing excitation of sacral preganglionic neurons.
 The firing of these neurons causes the wall of the bladder to contract; as a result, a sudden, sharp rise in intravesical pressure occurs.
 The pontine micturition center also causes inhibition of Onuf's nucleus, resulting in relaxation of the external urinary sphincter.
 When the external urinary sphincter is relaxed urine is released from the urinary bladder when the pressure there is great enough to force urine to flow out of the urethra.
 The micturition reflex normally produces a series of contractions of the urinary bladder.

 The flow of urine through the urethra has an overall excitatory role in micturition, which helps sustain voiding until the bladder is empty.

 Many men, and some women, may sometimes briefly shiver after or during urination.

 After urination, the female urethra empties partially by gravity, with assistance from muscles.
 Urine remaining in the male urethra is expelled by several contractions of the bulbospongiosus muscle, and, by some men, manual squeezing along the length of the penis to expel the rest of the urine.

-For land mammals over 1 kilogram, the duration of urination does not vary with body mass, being dispersed around an average of 21 seconds (standard deviation 13 seconds), despite a 4 order of magnitude (1000×) difference in bladder volume.
+For land mammals over a kilogram, the duration of urination does not vary with body mass, being dispersed around an average of 21 seconds (standard deviation 13 seconds), despite a four-order-of-magnitude (1000×) difference in bladder volume.
 This is due to increased urethra length of large animals, which amplifies gravitational force (hence flow rate), and increased urethra width, which increases flow rate.
 For smaller mammals a different phenomenon occurs, where urine is discharged as droplets, and urination in smaller mammals, such as mice and rats, can occur in less than a second.
 The posited benefits of faster voiding are decreased risk of predation (while voiding) and decreased risk of urinary tract infection.